FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Convection--Diffusion

-Figure~\ref{fig:convdiff_profiles} compares concentration profiles predicted by the three FluxNet variants (N-head, P-head, L-head) against ground truth at five representative time points spanning the rollout.
-At early rollout stages, all three variants exhibit exceptional agreement with the ground truth.
-As the rollout advances, however, their behaviors diverge: the L-head preserves the highest accuracy with virtually no deviation, the P-head shows minor drift while remaining stable, whereas the N-head develops oscillations in later stages.
-These observations align with the quantitative results in Table 2 of the main text, where the L-head achieves the lowest MAE (1.82 vs.\ 3.46 for P-head and 4.49 for N-head) while all variants maintain conservation error at machine precision.
-The improved accuracy of the L-head arises because its capacity-limited outflow naturally respects the non-negativity constraint, avoiding numerical artifacts from signed flux cancellations near zero concentration.
+Figure~\ref{fig:convdiff_profiles} compares concentration profiles predicted by the three FluxNet variants against ground truth at five representative time points.
+At early rollout stages, all three variants show good agreement with the ground truth.
+As the rollout advances, their behaviors diverge: the L-head and P-head preserve high accuracy with virtually no deviation, whereas the N-head develops oscillations in later stages.
+The N-head permits arbitrary signed transport, allowing simultaneous opposing flows in both directions that create cancellation artifacts; these artifacts accumulate during rollout and occasionally lead to catastrophic error growth, as reflected in the large variance across random seeds ($16.73 \pm 24.22 \times 10^{-3}$ in Table~\ref{tab:convdiff}).
+The P-head eliminates this failure mode by constraining all transport to be nonnegative via softplus, effectively restricting the output space and preventing sign oscillations.
+The L-head further restricts the output space by limiting total outflow to the available amount above zero, achieving a slight accuracy improvement over the P-head.
+Both constrained heads exhibit low variance across seeds, confirming stable training.
+All variants maintain conservation error at machine precision.